chunribu/miidl/README.md

 #### 6) Interpretation

 [Captum](https://captum.ai/) is dedicated to model interpretability for PyTorch.
-This step relies heavily on captum.
+This step depends heavily on captum.

 ---
 ### Contact